 When you’re shopping for a bargain, sometimes the dollar store is a great place to snag deals.
-In fact, you might be tempted to spring for items simply because they cost a dollar.
-After all, what do you have to lose?
+In fact, you might be tempted to spring for items that aren’t on your shopping list simply because they cost only a dollar or so.

 The fact is, some dollar store deals can be a terrible buy if you don’t know what you’re getting into.
-Sometimes you’ll compromise on quality or safety, and sometimes even $1 might not be the best deal for what you get.
+You may be compromising on quality or safety, and even $1 might not be the best deal for what you get.
 Read on to see which dollar store items you’re better off without.

 “Most electronics that plug in are junk and don’t last long, especially HDMI cords and power strips,” she said.
 “When dealing with electronics, it’s best to purchase from a legit electronic retailer or an online store like Amazon.com for cheaper prices.”

-Furthermore, extension cords and USB cables from dollar stores both tested high in chlorine, according to a dollar store safety report released by nonprofit organizations the Ecology Center and Campaign for Healthier Solutions.
-This indicates the cords are made of polyvinyl chloride plastic, or PVC.
+Extension cords and USB cables from dollar stores previously were flagged for high chlorine levels in a dollar store safety report released by nonprofit organization the Ecology Center and Campaign for Healthier Solutions.
+That indicated the cords were made of polyvinyl chloride plastic, or PVC.
 And the research suggested this is a cancer-causing chemical.